appsmithorg/appsmith-docs/core-concepts/building-the-ui/widget-visibility.md

 ```
 ![Click to expand](../../.gitbook/assets/widget-visibility.gif)

-## Controlling widget visibility with an API
+## Controlling widget visibility with an API/Query

-We can use the value obtained from an API to dynamically set the visibility of a widget using the JS mode for the visible option.
+We can use the value obtained from an API/Query to dynamically set the visibility of a widget using the JS mode for the visible option.

 ![Click to expand](../../.gitbook/assets/widget-visibility-api.gif)